Common Specialities

 Internal Medicine Specialist, Faridabad

-Hello dear High cholesterol can cause atherosclerotic heart disease or narrowed coronary arteries in the heart can cause the symptoms of angina, when theheart muscle is not provided with enough oxygen to function.
+Hello dear High triglycerides and cholesterol can cause atherosclerotic heart disease or narrowed coronary arteries in the heart can cause the symptoms of angina, when theheart muscle is not provided with enough oxygen to function.
 Decreased blood supply to the brain may be due to narrowed small arteries in the brain or because the larger carotidarteries in the neck may become blocked.
 This can result in a transient ischmic attack or stroke.
 Peripheral artery disease describes gradual narrowing of the arteries that supply the legs.
 During exercise , if the legs do not get enough blood supply, they can develop pain , called claudication .
 Other arteries in the body may also be affected by plaque buildup causing them to narrow, including the mesenteric arteries to the intestine and the renal arteries to the kidney.
-Change life style .do meditation,yoga, Go walk daily, do any one physically activity daily i.e.play any game., Avoid fast foods,oily foods,junk foods,alcohol,smoking,fatty foods, non-veg.,avoid stress, use flax oil, omega-3 fatty meal or cap., take .green veg., whole grain. garlic,.
+Change life style .do meditation,yoga, Go walk daily, do any one physically activity daily i.e.play any game., Avoid fast foods,oily foods,junk foods,alcohol,smoking,fatty foods, non-veg.,avoid stress,take plenty of water in day time.
+And 1 glass of water before bed at night. use flax oil, omega-3 fatty meal or cap., take .green veg., whole grain.
+Garlic,.
+Cod liver oil.
 Take anti cholesterol medicines .
+Cap.
+Ecosprin gold-10 at night daily.

 MBBS, MD - Internal Medicine